 A cancer diagnosis is never easy.
 Added to that, cancer patients often have long, complicated medical journeys which require them to visit multiple providers at different locations and times.

 To streamline care and improve patients’ experience, Novant Health has brought together in one Charlotte location all outpatient cancer and cardiac specialists, treatment services and support programs.
-The Novant Health Claudia W. and John M. Belk Heart & Vascular Institute and Agnes B. and Edward I. Weisiger Cancer Institute first welcomed patients in mid-October.
-The $165.9 million, 260,000-square-foot building provides comprehensive care under one roof.
-The center is located at 125 Queens Road near uptown Charlotte.
+The Novant Health Claudia W. and John M. Belk Heart & Vascular Institute and Agnes B. and Edward I. Weisiger Cancer Institute first welcomed patients in October 2022.